banos/xxtmp-testmvc/examples/somajs_require/readme.md

 # soma.js TodoMVC App

-This is a todo app built using [soma.js](http://somajs.github.io/somajs/).
+This is a tobuy app built using [soma.js](http://somajs.github.io/somajs/).

 ## Framework